 |Samantha Reiss, '12

-Strategy & Corporate Development, Bloomberg LP
+Strategy & Corporate Development at Bloomberg LP (former)

 "I am a strategic adviser and former product manager of the Bloomberg Gender-Equality Index, a first-of-its-kind reference index launched in May 2016, which measures the performance of global companies recognized for supporting both data disclosure and best-in-class policies and practices in the gender-equality space."